 Digital Operation and Maintenance Manuals

-A digital twin captured at the right time can be used to record as-built information and to aid the building owner/facilities management company ensure the building is adequately maintained to retain warranties.
+A digital twin captured at the right time can be used to record as-built information and to aid the building owner/facilities management company in ensuring the building is adequately maintained to retain warranties.

 For use in O&M manuals, we would recommend scans be taken at these key points during the construction stage:

 Completion of 1st fix mechanical and electrical services and just prior to the closure of internal walls and ceilings.
 This captures the location of concealed mechanical and electrical services within the walls and ceilings.
-This would be an invaluable reference post completion should further works be undertaken by the building owner.
+This would be an invaluable reference post-completion should further work be undertaken by the building owner.
 As-built mechanical and electrical drawings could be updated from this scan for inclusion within the O&M manual.

 Completion of plastering and mist coating of walls and ceilings.
 This allows finishing trades to see the site.
-Whilst dimensions can be taken within the digital twin, these should always be verified by an on site dimension check prior to manufacture of any finishing materials.
+Whilst dimensions can be taken within the digital twin, these should always be verified by an on-site dimension check prior to the manufacture of any finishing materials.

 Completion of the works will provide: